 -Why?
 What have we created?

--Completed this task and got the last part of the sword.
+-We completed this task and obtained the last part of the sword.

--Yes, you found parts of the sword, but you could not connect it.
+-Yes, you found parts of the sword, but you couldn’t connect them.

-- Do not worry, Ivan Tsarevich.
-Let's remember which item helped to cope with witchcraft?
+- Don’t worry, Ivan Tsarevich.
+Let's remember what object helped to cope with witchcraft?

 -Magnet.